 Between November 15 and April 1, the City may declare a Winter Weather Parking Ban for inclement weather including freezing rain or when Environment Canada forecasts 7 cm or more of snow in the Ottawa area.
 This includes any forecast for a range of snow more than 7 cm, such as 5 to 10 cm.
 The Winter Weather Parking Ban will be called to support clearing operations and will continue until the City issues notice that it has been lifted.

-Vehicles without a residential parking permit that are parked on the street during a parking ban will be ticketed and towed.
+Vehicles without a residential parking permit that are parked on the street during a parking ban may be ticketed and towed.

 When a winter weather parking ban is made, the City issues a special advisory to the local media and posts it on ottawa.ca.
 The parking ban ends when snow clearing is completed and the City issues an advisory indicating that it has been lifted.